-Lucy Winkett, 52 today, remembers the day the General Synod made the decision to ordain women priests
+Lucy Winkett, 53 today, remembers the General Synod making the decision to ordain women priests

 For women clergy, it was like the moon landings or the death of Elvis.
 We know where we were when we heard the news.